chronossc/django-data-importer/README.md

 * Add support to gettext and internatiolization
 * Add a ModelBaseReader class that read fields from a Model and save directly to a model, using model field validations.
 * Make data_importer works without Django, so anyone in Python world can use it.

+**If you will contribute, I'll keep master branch stable and develop all things on master_dev branche.**

 # TIP: READ THE TESTS, THEY COVER A LOT OF WAYS TO USE DATA IMPORTER :)